Easy Ayurveda Video Classes

 Botanical Name – Bacopa Monnieri (Linn) Pennell (Bacopa monnieria(L) Kunth; Gratiola monniera L)

-Family- SCROPHULARACEAE (katuka kula)
+Family- SCROPHULARIACEAE (katuka kula)

 Chemical constituents